Brachioplasty Drains: A Simple Patient Guide

 Drains are a temporary step toward a long-term result.

-Are Drains More Common in Post-Weight-Loss Patients?
+Are Drains More Common for Post-Weight-Loss Patients?

 Yes.
 Patients who have lost significant weight often: